dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Eficode has stated their concern about how Terraform does not scale well for big organizations in their blogpost: [Outgrowing Terraform and adopting control planes](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes).
 Terraform has proven to be a stable and reliable infrastructure tool for many years now, but it may not always be the best solution.
 New technologies get showcased, and new paradigms emerge.

 <!-- emerging paradigm -->
-Control Planes is a new paradigm in the realm of DevOps and infrastructure management.
+Control planes are a new paradigm in the realm of DevOps and infrastructure management.
 Many of the technologies/tools leveraging the concept of control planes are still considered new and do not have many years of proven use.
 Even though many of the tools/systems look promising, it can be difficult to justify the investment in transitioning a DevOps infrastructure to this new paradigm.

 <!-- recommendation -->
-In order to recommend customers to transition infrastructure managed by control planes instead of tools like Terraform, it is essential to know the implications of such changes and what kind of challenges such a change might bring.
+In order for Eficode to recommend customers to transition infrastructure managed by control planes instead of tools like Terraform, it is essential to know the implications of such changes and what kind of challenges such a change might bring.
 This paper will implement a universal control plane for handling both software deployment and cloud resources and discuss the implications.

 The design and implementation presented in this paper is created and written by myself, and Eficode has not been part of it.